KimRo/TwinCAT3-Utilities-CRC/README.md

 ## 🧠 Remarks and limitations

-- The library can for now only be ran on a x64 bit runtime because of the LWORD usage
+- The library can for now only be ran on a x64 bit runtime because of the LWORD (64bit) usage necessary for >CRC32
 - Compiled with TwinCAT 4024.67 but tested on TwinCAT 4026.17
 ---

 ## 🔧 CRC Functionality Overview

-The function block `CRC` can be initialized for any of the above types.
+- The function block `CRC` can be initialized for any of the above types.
 It then uses a lookup table to efficiently compute the CRC using either normal or reflected bit logic.
+- Supports streaming data by calling the update() method multiple time before finalizing

 ---